zacharee/MiddleClick-Sonoma/README.md

 2. Remove it from the privacy settings
 3. Enable the new version in privacy settings when prompted

-> It is important to follow the steps in order, otherwise the Mouse may not be clickable and you have to `killall MiddleClick` via terminal or even force reset the Mac.
+> The app should be closed when you change the privacy settings, otherwise the Mouse may not be clickable and you may have to `killall MiddleClick` via terminal or even force restart the Mac.